 Visitors have a valuable role to play and contribute to many aspects of the life and work of the school.
 They deliver talks, workshops and full day activities across a wide range of subjects, giving pupils access to outside experiences and expertise.
 Visitors provide a link with the wider community where children have the opportunity to work alongside artists, musicians, poets and others.

 We encourage a wide range of sporting skills and experiences both within and beyond the school day.
 As an inclusive school, we provide opportunities for children of all abilities to take part, both within PE sessions and competitions.

 Children in Years 3 benefit from a whole year swimming.
-Those children who are non-swimmers in Years 4, 5 and 6 have extra swimming lessons in the summer term.
+Those children who are non-swimmers in Year 6 have extra swimming lessons in the summer term.

 Music, Art & Drama

 Ledbury Primary School provides opportunities for children to take part in a wide range of musical activities and performances where they are encouraged to sing, compose and work creatively with sound.
 Through active listening, pupils’ awareness, understanding and appreciation of a different genre of music is developed each week.
 A range of opportunities are provided within and beyond the curriculum for children to showcase their musical skills and talents.

 Art allows the children to express themselves in a variety of ways.
 The children are proud of their sketch books which clearly show a progression of skills over their time at Ledbury.
 Children are given the opportunity to take part in local and national competitions as well as working with local artists.

 As a school we appreciate and understand the importance of drama within our curriculum.
 Research reveals that drama has a positive impact on children’s physical, emotional, social and cognitive development.
 Drama is developed across the whole school in a variety of ways including story-telling, links with the Courtyard Theatre and through the Ledbury Poetry Festival.